jneubrand/special-draw/README.md

 - Since the B/W framebuffer does not natively support transparency, it it **not** possible to draw a mixed black-and-white image on B/W screens using this library.
-    The created framebuffer is completely filled with black on these platforms, and you may want to use `graphics_fill_rect` to fill it with white for certain `GCompOp`s.
+    - The created framebuffer is completely filled with black on these platforms, and you may want to use `graphics_fill_rect` to fill it with white for certain `GCompOp`s.
+    - `GCompOpClear` (the default), for example, lets you draw in white and [effectively] maps black -> transparent and white -> black.

 Thanks
 ------